getlago/lago-docs/docs/integrations/05_usage/segment.md

 ### Send usage events to Lago

 By running the function in Segment, this will send a test usage to Lago events.
-You can retrieve this event in the debugger.
+You can retrieve this event in the events list.
 By finalizing the setup in Segment, the function will be automatically triggered based on your defined behavior

 ## Segment to Lago - demo video